adamsitnik/performance/docs/regressions.md

 * more complex to solve a different problem (like added a few `if` statements to fix a bug):
   * if it's an important code path you should optimize it or ask for help if you don't know how to do it (**it's perfectly fine to not know all C# perf tricks!!**).
   * if it can not be optimized or it's not worth it, you should close the issue and explain why it's a by-design regression.
 * simpler, but the produced assembly code has gotten worse you should label the issue as `area-CodeGen-coreclr` and tag @dotnet/jit-contrib to get help.
-Depending on the complexity of the problem and the judgment of the JIT Team the problem might get fixed on the JIT side or given change might be simply reverted.
+Depending on the complexity of the problem and the judgment of the JIT Team the issue might get fixed on the JIT side or given change might be simply reverted.

 ### The managed implementation was **not** changed, but the produced assembly code has changed